-When love at work works … and what HR Professionals need to know when it doesn’tPosted in : Crowley Solicitors Hot Topics Series on 14 February 2017
+When love at work works … and what HR Professionals need to know when it doesn’tPosted in : Hot topics in Employment and Technology Law with Matheson on 14 February 2017

 Who knows when Cupid’s arrow will strike?
 Will it strike through the means of a work device or an online dating service that gauges an employee’s best match based on proximity to other site members.
 When love at work works, it is a thing of beauty.
 When it doesn’t, HR professionals and managers need to keep a few legal issues in mind.
 This article addresses the reality that we live in a truly interconnected and free digital and online world.
 This freedom has, however, brought some negative aspects including a tendency for workplace concerns to arise when employees post online comments or images without the subject matter’s consent which cause significant harm and involve gross breaches of privacy.
 This article focuses on just one aspect of communications in a digitalised workplace – that of the instances of online sexual harassment in the workplace, which often mirror to some extent the pre-digital version of those harmful behaviours.